Dyason's Klip 1 Solar Power Station

 The Dyason's Klip 1 Power Station, (also Dyasons Klip 1 Power Station), is an 86 megawatts solar power plant in South Africa.
 The power station was developed and is owned and operated by a consortium comprising an international independent power producer (IPP), South African and European investors and a local charitable trust.
 Commercially commissioned in February 2020, the solar farm's 217 GWh of energy production annually is sold to Eskom, the national electricity utility company, under a long-term power purchase agreement (PPA).

 Location

 The solar farm is located in the settlement of Dyasons Klip in Dawid Kruiper Municipality (ZF Mgcawu District), Northern Cape Province.
 Dyasons Klip is located approximately 31 km, southwest of Upington, the nearest large town.
 The geographical coordinates of the Dyasons Klip 1 solar farm are:28°34'15.0"S, 21°03'52.0"E (Latitude:-28.570833; Longitude:21.064444).

 Overview

-The lead developer in Dyasons Klip 1 power plant is the Norwegian IPP, Scatec Solar, which has interests in two other solar farms in the Upington Solar Complex.
+The lead developer in Dyasons Klip 1 power plant is the Norwegian IPP, Scatec, which has interests in two other solar farms in the Upington Solar Complex.
 The other two are (a) Sirius 1 Solar Power Station (86 MW), that was commissioned in February 2020 and (b) the 86 MW Dyason's Klip 2 Power Station under development.
 The three solar power plants, with a cumulative generation capacity of 258 MW are part of South Africa's Renewable Energy Independent Power Producer Procurement Programme (REIPPP).